Daiquiri

 What type of rum is best for a Daiquiri?

-The Daiquiri originated in Cuba, named after a beach and iron mine near Santiago.
-It gained popularity in the early 20th century, particularly among American expatriates and tourists, and has since become a staple in cocktail culture.
+The Daiquiri originated in Cuba during the late 19th century and was named after a beach near Santiago.
+It gained popularity in the United States during the 1940s and has since become a staple in cocktail culture.